bdg-tbd/tbd-workshop-1/README.md

 If you see a warning like this -- please enable the workflows:
 ![img.png](doc/figures/workflow.png)
    ...and repush your changes!
+If pre-commit linters report any issues please try to **fix** them :hammer_and_wrench:.
+Once all Pull Requests checks **have passed** please merge your PR and wait until your release job finishes.
 7. Navigate to the Vertex AI Workbench menu item, find your notebook on the list, press **CONNECT** and follow the instructions
 ![img.png](doc/figures/workbench.png)